tomjridge/p1/doc/p1_doc.md

 should be readable under the github wiki interface.
 Periodically the html version of this document is placed in the main `p1` repository.

-  * <http://tomjridge.github.io/p1/p1_doc.html> - doc formatted by pandoc
+  * <http://www.tom-ridge.com/parsing> - links to P1 documentation on the web

 # Introduction